microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

   --scvmm-id /subscriptions/01234567-0123-0123-0123-0123456789ab/resourceGroups/contoso-rg/providers/Microsoft.ScVmm/vmmServers/contoso-vmmserver
 ```

-This will link your Arc for Servers resources to the VMMServer as expected.
+This will link your Arc enabled servers resources to the SCVMM server as expected.